 Infections.
 Infections like mastitis can cause severe tenderness, redness, and swelling of the breast tissues for various days.

 Without a doubt, experiencing breast pain, especially when it is a left breast pain, can be worrisome.
 However, try not to jump to hasty conclusions, assuming that your pain is indicative of breast cancer or other serious complications.
 In fact, breast pain is a very rare symptom of cancer.1

 The pain felt in the breast region can sometimes subside with simple lifestyle adjustments.
 These include:

 Using ice packs or hot water bottles.
 Apply compresses to the breasts to soothe them.
 Do it before going to sleep.

 Wearing a supportive bra.
-Try wearing a well-fitting, supportive bra throughout the day and a sports bra when you exercise.
+Try wearing a well-fitting, supportive bra for breast pain throughout the day and a sports bra when you exercise.

 Practicing de-stressing activities.
 Yoga, deep breathing techniques, and meditation can help reduce the severity of armpit and breast pain by reducing stress and promoting relaxation.

 Regular exercise.
 Besides being highly beneficial for overall health, it has been shown that exercise can combat breast pain, too.
 For optimal results, opt for low-impact workouts evenly spread throughout the week.